sunada/dnsResolve/README.md

 dnsResolve
 ==========

-use adns to resolve thousands of hosts
+use adns to resolve thousands of hosts.
+You need the liberary of adns and adns-python to run the scripts of asycn_dns.py and resolve_adns.py

 example: